|Nutritional Guidelines (per serving)|

 The cup is not essential, so you don't have to go out and buy a set unless you really enjoy it.

 How Strong Is the Moscow Mule?

-The strength of the Moscow Mule is really going to depend on how it is made, and particularly how much ginger beer goes into the drink.
-The average Moscow Mule is fairly tame and if an 80-proof vodka is used with even as little as a 4-ounce pour of ginger beer, then the drink is a mild 11% ABV (22 proof).
+The strength of the Moscow mule is really going to depend on how it is made, and particularly how much ginger beer goes into the drink.
+The average Moscow mule is fairly tame and if an 80-proof vodka is used with even as little as a 4-ounce pour of ginger beer, then the drink is a mild 11 percent ABV (22 proof).
 It is equal to the average glass of wine.